sergueik/uru_serverspec/README.md

 serverspec
 ```
 ### Setup
-For windows, `uru.zip` can be created by copying `uru` and [Ruby] runtime installed from an [MSI](http://rubyinstaller.org/downloads/) on a instance with internet access, for example, on a developer host, the `$URU_HOME` folder
+For windows, `uru.zip` can be created by doing a fresh install of [uru](https://bitbucket.org/jonforums/uru/wiki/Usage) and binary install of
+[Ruby](http://rubyinstaller.org/downloads/) performed on a node with internet access or on a developer host,
-and install all dependency gems from a sandbox Ruby instance:
+and installing all dependency gems from a sandbox Ruby instance into the `$URU_HOME` folder:
 ```powershell
 uru_rt.exe admin add ruby\bin
 uru_rx.exe gem install --no-rdoc --no-ri serverspec rspec rake json rspec_junit_formatter